bodepd/D3-talk-workbook/README.md

 this directory is run from a Jupyter notebook.

-this project contains a Jupyter notebook that shows examples of how langchain can build a developer experience that makes it easier to interact with a service catalogue.
+This project contains a Jupyter notebook that shows examples of how langchain can build a developer experience that makes it easier to interact with a service catalogue.